sir-rasel/sir-rasel.github.io/content/blogs/44-design-pattern-principle-intro.md

 ### 8. Liskov Substitution Principle (LSP):
 Subclasses should be substitutable for their base classes.
 As we know, subclasses can be assigned to base classes.
 This principle states that we should design our base class and subclasses so that subclasses can be completely substitutable by the base class.
 In that way we can make a common and parent-responsible class that can handle all its children all together.

+### 9. Interface Segregation Principle (ISP):
+Clients should not be forced to depend on interfaces they do not use.
+This is achieved by creating smaller, client-specific interfaces instead of one large one, preventing classes from needing to implement irrelevant methods.

 ---